Controversies surrounding Robert Falcon Scott: Early criticism

 Subsequent books and films continued to reinforce Scott's heroic reputation, up to and beyond World War II.
 Reginald Pound (1966) and Elspeth Huxley (1977), who each had access to original material including Scott's sledging journals, both produced full-length biographies which identify personal weaknesses but endorse Scott's heroism.
-The first major book written from a perspective that clearly rejects the traditional reverential approach to Scott was David Thomson's Scott's Men (1977): "Scott does not strike me as a great man – at least, not until near the end".
+David Thomson, in his book Scott's Men (1977), opined: "Scott does not strike me as a great man—at least, not until near the end".

 Huntford

-Two years later Roland Huntford published Scott and Amundsen, claiming that his primary motive was the righting of an historic wrong – the elevation of Scott to heroic status despite his failures, and the neglect of the successful Amundsen.
+Two years later Roland Huntford published Scott and Amundsen, claiming that his primary motive was the righting of an historic wrong—the elevation of Scott to heroic status despite his failures, and the neglect of the successful Amundsen.
 The book, a sustained attack on Scott, has been described as "devastating" and "at best one-sided, at worst as wholly malicious"; in general it was an "anti-historical" approach to the debate.

 It did, however, become a best-seller on both sides of the Atlantic, having an immediate negative impact on public perceptions of Scott, described by Huntford as "one of the worst of polar explorers".
 The new orthodoxy was that Scott, far from being a hero, was a "heroic bungler".
-The ready acceptance of this view of Scott has been attributed to the unavoidable reality of Britain's national decline, and recognition of Scott as "an emblem of the amateurism and incompetence which ... had encumbered Britain through the twentieth century."
+The ready acceptance of this view of Scott has been attributed to the unavoidable reality of Britain's national decline.

-Grounds for criticism

-Among the main criticisms levelled by Huntford and others against Scott are:
+Among the main allegations levelled by Huntford against Scott are: